Bon1138/wiki-brackets-shell/Architecture-Proposal:Windows-Chrome-Theming.md

 	    virtual void PostNonClientDestory();
     };

 The wrapper is fairly similar to the MFC CWnd implementation.
-However, there is no message map and only the functions which we use have been implemented not the entire Windows API.
+However, there is no message map and only the functions which we need have been implemented -- not the entire Windows API.

 NOTE: The create function takes a cef_menu* as an argument.
-While we don't use this it's just a noop at this time.
+While we don't use this parameter it's just a noop for now.
 The cef_menu class, however, will be created for menu specialization (see below).

 # Message Handling
 Message handling is complex and the way MFC implements message maps is fairly convoluted and tricky so the simple approach is to just have message handlers implemented in the spec classes and handle base class overloading as needed.
 So far there hasn't been any need for this.
-The other thing that isn't implemented in my lightweight implementation is specialization of parameters and results for message handlers.
+The other thing that isn't implemented in my lightweight implementation is typing of parameters and results to and from message handlers.

-MFC implements "default" handlers for many window messages that are basically used to templatize the window message's protocol.
-These message routing architecture casts WPARAM, LPARAM and LRESULT to and from Windows, Native and MFC types.
+MFC implements "default" handlers for many window messages.
+This is basically done to templatize the window message protocol and make it easier to inherit and specialize behavior.
+Part of the process that MFC undergoes to route window messages casts WPARAM, LPARAM and LRESULT to and from Windows, Native and MFC types.
 This is nice but somewhat difficult and expensive to implement.
 To keep it simple and lightweight, there is no message map, no complex message routing architecture and no casting of parameters or results.
+This means that a more brute-force method of message dispatching must be implemented.

-All messages are handled in the window object's WindowProc method and the specialization will then call class handlers.
-Parameter and result casting is done when the message is handled before the call to the method to ease readability but actual implement is done in another method.
-Fairly similar to what the shell does now except there is too much code inside the switch statement.
+All messages are handled in the window object's WindowProc method and each specialization class will call on class handlers.
+Unhandled messages are handled by the parent class' implementation by way of calling the base class' WindowProc after all message cracking is done.
+If the base cef_window class implementation doesn't handle the message the message is passed to the subclassed window's window proc.

+Parameter and result casting can done when the message is handled in the WindowProc method before calling the message handler for readability and ease of use.

+This is all fairly similar to what the shell does now except there is too much code inside the switch statement.

 Here is the WindowProc code for the main window: